 Take up new skills, learn new knowledge.
 Be a better version of yourself when Covid-19 is no longer a threat to human beings.

-Learn coding , graphic design or related computer skills, these are the skills that will still be needed in future.
+Learn coding , graphic designing, or related computer skills.
+These are the skills that will still be needed in future.

 The future is so uncertain for many of us.
 It is time to think of organising your finances now by breaking up your budget to essential or non essential items.